How to recruit strong technical staff for start-ups

 Finding good developers or technical staff is difficult at the best of times, but if you're new to working with them, or are pressed for time or budget, it is particularly tough.
 Over the last ten years it hasn't got any easier.

 I've hired an awful lot of IT, operational and engineering staff over the years.
-If you're going it alone, here are my top tips:
+If you're going it alone, here's what I've learned:

 - At least 95% of the programmers on the market aren't good programmers (see "Grand Master Programmer" if you're interested to know more).
 Spotting the difference is hard unless you're technical yourself, and even then it's still tricky.
 Development patterns and understanding of abstraction are good to explore with candidates, as often it's the principles of software development that matter.
 In most cases you're better off hiring the excellent Java developer over the middling .NET developer, even if you do use .NET, as a smart developer's skills will translate and bring extra insight.